See if You Qualify For a IVC Filter Class Action Lawsuit

 Several other studies including one by the National Institutes of Health showed an elevated failure rate, problems with removal of the ivc filter (which are after all intended to be temporary) and a slew of other potential issues as well including:

-In addition, an eight year review of patients at Boston Medical Center that ended in 2011 concluded that, of 679 retrievable filters, less than 9% had been successfully removed and that removal of the IVC filter was unsuccessful 18.3% of the time.
+In addition, an eight year review of patients at Boston Medical Center that ended in 2011 concluded that, of 679 retrievable filters, less than 9% had been successfully removed and that removal of the anti blood clot device was unsuccessful 18.3% of the time.

 The review found patients suffered dozens of venous thrombotic events including many that occurred with the IVC filters in place.
-It also concluded that many filters had been placed after ìthe highest bleeding risk had passedî and anticoagulant therapy may have been a more appropriate choice.
+It also concluded that many filters had been placed after the highest bleeding risk had passed and anticoagulant therapy may have been a more appropriate choice.

 Yes.
 If you are experiencing IVC filter complications you are eligible to seek compensation from the manufacturer for a variety of potential reasons (pain and suffering, medical costs associated with dealing with the defective filter, lost wages and more).
-If it can be proven the manufacturer knowingly sold a defective device you may also be eligible to file a lawsuit seeking punitive damages.
+If it can be proven the IVC manufacturer knowingly sold a defective filter you may also be eligible to file a IVC Filter lawsuit seeking punitive damages.

-The number of lawsuits against the manufacturers grows by the day and are expected to grow even further in 2017 and 2018.
+The number of lawsuits against the manufacturers grows by the day and are expected to grow even further in 2023.